L3G5/impossible-bench/ReadMe.md

 # Impossible Bench

+This is code accompanying paper [BSBench: will your LLM find the largest prime number?](https://arxiv.org/abs/2506.04535)

 ## How to run gpqa-bs

 We use inference providers for HuggingFace and Batch API for OpenAI and Anthropic.